AAyah191/airbnb-clone-project/README.md

 | Simple Checkout View  | Streamlined payment and booking confirmation |

 ### Importance of User-Friendly Design
-- A well-designed booking system makes navigation a breeze, easy to browse, search filter options, guarantee simple checkout and payment.
+- "A well-designed booking system makes navigation a breeze.
+It allows users to browse, search, and filter options easily, and guarantees a simple checkout and payment process."